foxy-87/WhatsApp_Manager/README.md

 This is a little program for manager who use Whatssapp.

 ## How to download
-  Open folder "x64" and download "Release"
+  If if you have a 64 bit system.
+Open folder "x64" and download "Release" If if you have a 32 bit system.
+Open folder "x86" and download "Release"

 ## How to use
   1. After launching this program, you need to highlight the phone number